 - Cooling: CoolerMaster LiquidMaster 240 AIO.

 - Case fans: 4 x 140mm intake fans, 3 x 140mm + 1 x 120mm exhaust fans.

-However, as newer games enter the market supporting better multicore performance this will negate this current gap for AMD relative to Intel.
-Pure performance-wise an i7 would be better but for a bigger premium and it would only be for gaming.
+However, as newer games enter the market supporting better multicore performance, this will negate this current gap for AMD relative to Intel.
+Pure performance-wise an i7 would be better but for a more significant premium and it would only be for gaming.

 You can find the related guides here: